CoffeeProgrammers/School-Voting/README.md

 - Parents
     - Initiate voting on relevant school issues.
     - Participate in decision-making by vote on open voting.
-- Directors (Head Administrator)
+- Directors
     - Has full administrative control over their school, including all features and users.
     - Make the final decision on active petitions (those with ≥ 50% votes).

 ## Functionalities of the Project:

 - School System:
-    - School Creating: Only directors can create school
+    - School Creating: Only guests can create school
     - school Updating: Only directors can update school
     - School Deleting: Only directors can delete school
 - Class System